❓ WHY DOES A DOG EVEN NEED

 Here you will find step by step instructions on how to measure correctly.

-A throat strap prevents the dog from trying to pull the muzzle off.
-(In difficult cases, an additional safety strap helps here)
+A throat latch prevents the dog from attempting to pull off the muzzle.
+(In extreme cases, an additional safety latch can help.)
+A throat latch can also help ensure a better fit.